-YOGAqua brings the practice and art of a vigorous Yoga flow into perfect fusion with the sport of SUP Boarding.
-Students experience all the benefits of Yoga and SUP while practicing under the sun in the beautiful ocean waters off of Southern California’s coast.
+YOGAqua brings the practice and art of Yoga into perfect fusion with Stand Up Paddle (SUP) Boarding.
+Students experience all the benefits of Yoga and SUP while practicing under the sun on the beautiful ocean water.

 - Sarah Tiefenthaler, Founder of YOGAqua

 It was only days after returning home to Los Angeles from a full month of an extensive Yoga teacher training in Costa Rica that Sarah was invited to enjoy a sunny November afternoon trying out Stand Up Paddling (SUP) at Mother’s Beach in Marina Del Rey.
 There was no question that she was immediately excited for the opportunity to go out on the water as she just returned from a place where she had spent day after day in the magnificence of the Costa Rican jungle practicing Yoga and in her spare time, she was hiking, swimming, and exploring everything the tropical jungle had to offer.

 Sarah was clearly still thirsty for any activity in which she could maintain a consistent presence in nature.
 She had never been on a SUP board before that November afternoon but found it to be quite natural for her.
 With her obvious passion for Yoga, it was not long before Sarah began to experiment with Yoga poses on the boards which was the spark that would very quickly lead to YOGAqua.
 For the next few weeks, Sarah ventured out onto the water with a SUP board, experimenting with Yoga poses and sequences, testing them out, then revising again over and over until she developed a sequence that really worked, that any level of Yoga practitioner could enjoy but still be challenged by at the same time.
 From there, she began teaching weekly classes at Mothers Beach through a local Stand Up Paddle Board shop in Venice, California.